-Mandatory NESA Course Requirements Learners must complete a minimum of 70 hours work placement.
+- teamwork - organising information and records in both paper and electronic forms - using technologies creating documents - Mandatory NESA Course Requirements Learners must complete a minimum of 70 hours work placement.

-Learners who do not meet these requirements will be 'N' determined as required by the NSW Education Standards Authority (NESA)
+Learners who do not meet these requirements will be 'N' determined as required by NESA.

 Learners in this course work to develop the competencies, skills and knowledge described by each unit of competency listed above.
-To be assessed as competent a student must demonstrate to a qualified assessor that they can effectively carry out competency.
-When a student achieves a unit of competency it is signed off by the assessor.
+To be assessed as competent a learner must demonstrate to a qualified assessor that they can effectively carry out tasks to industry standard.
+Learners will be progressively assessed as 'competent' or 'not yet competent' in individual units of competency.
+When a learner achieves a unit of competency it is signed off by the assessor.